jen20/jen20.github.io/_posts/2015-02-01-moving-to-go-what-i-wish-id-known.markdown

 miss from time to time).
 Turning on the type annotations for the identifier under the cursor is invaluable.

-The only three customizations I have for the vim-go plugin in my `vim.rc` are as
+The only customizations I have for the vim-go plugin in my `.vimrc` are as
 follows:

 ```vim